Position Description: Peer Support Specialist, Community Health Worker

 · Proficiency in the operation of a personal computer including standard business applications Microsoft office suite including touch screen mobile devices and standard office equipment (copy, fax, scan).

 · Ability to facilitate individual and group meetings.

 · Ability to communicate effectively in both oral and written manner.

-· Ability to establish and maintain professional relationships with participants, co-workers, supervisors, participant family members and the general public.
+· Ability to establish and maintain professional relationships with community members, participants, co-workers, supervisors, participant family members and the general public.

 · Ability to handle and maintain confidential information in conformance with HIPAA guidelines.

 · Ability to work varied days and hours including evenings and weekends as needed.

 About the Urban League of Portland: Established in 1945, the Urban League of Portland is one of the oldest African American service, civil rights and advocacy organizations in the region.
 We are part of a network of over 90 National Urban League Affiliates across the country and are recognized as one of the leading voices for African Americans and others in Oregon and Southwest.
 The Urban League of Portland’s mission is to empower African Americans and others to achieve equality in education, employment, health, economic security and quality of life.
 Our programs include a distinctive blend of direct services, organizing, outreach, and advocacy.
 We offer workforce services, community health services, summer youth programming, senior services, meaningful civic engagement opportunities, and powerful advocacy.

 Equal Opportunity Statement: The Urban League of Portland is an affirmative action and equal opportunity employer.
 All qualified employees and applicants will receive consideration for employment without regard to race, color, national origin, religion, creed, age, sex, sexual orientation, marital status, mental or physical disability, or status as a Vietnam-era or special disabled veteran in accordance with applicable federal and state laws.